gdlmartins/resume_2025/README.md

-just a cv for fun using ai.
+just a cv for fun using ai pure and simple.